Skip to content

 • 2015: Huel hit the market on June 17th, straight out of my garage.

-• 2018: After bootstrapping Huel to $50m annual run rate we took $25m investment from Highland Europe, putting the company's value at $275m.
+• 2018: After bootstrapping Huel to a $50m annual run rate, we took a $25m investment from Highland Europe, putting the company's value at $275m.

 Why I created Huel